 All textbooks and learning materials must be paid for at the time of registration.
 New and used (when available) textbooks for classes may be purchased at the FPCC Titoka Tibi Bookstore.
 The Bookstore may buy back books in good condition at the end of the term if they can be used during the next semester.
 Be aware that the Bookstore is not obligated to repurchase books furnished to students as a service.
-Textbook charges vary depending on the number of courses taken and the number of textbooks used in each course.
-An average cost for textbooks for a full-time student for one semester is \$300-\$600.
+Textbook charges vary depending on the number of courses taken and the number of textbooks for a full-time student for one semester is \$300-\$600.
 Vocational programs may require the purchase of tools, special gear and clothing.